 Electronic inventory management allows interior designers to see what is available in storage at any moment.
 That feature is helpful when creating a safe and adequate space for a client, especially when you have items that need to come in phases.

-Good inventory management systems simplify the process for you to make it easier to choose what items should get delivered on specific dates.
+Sound inventory management systems simplify the process for you to make it easier to choose what items should get delivered on specific dates.

-When everyone is out there trying to make ends meet with a side hustle, it might be tempting to use the cheapest service possible.
+When everyone is trying to make ends meet with a side hustle, it might be tempting to use the cheapest service possible.
 However, if you work with Expo Movers, you’ll have an experienced team that knows how to handle white-glove items and more so that you can make a positive first impression every time.